 TENS 7000 Digital TENS Unit with Accessories

-Seniors with chronic pain who seek a cost-effective, drug-free solution.
+Seniors with chronic pain seeking a portable, non-invasive solution.

 TENS 7000 Digital TENS Unit with Accessories